47. Dickey Creek

 Description

 The Dickey Creek Trail (553) accesses beautiful lowland old growth in a quiet, little-noticed nook of the Bull of the Woods Wilderness.
-The trail also traverses a large, deep-seated earthflow, which has strangely distorted the forest in places.
+The trail also traverses a large, deep-seated earthflow, which has strangely distorted the forest.
+Although the hike is of moderate length, the trail is seldom maintained and includes a few uneven and precipitous pitches over the earthflow.

-The trail starts off fairly gently through an older plantation, and then the tread steepens, precipitously in places, as it enters the earthflow.
-Many standing trees are tipped in a variety of directions in response to this slow-motion phenomenon.
+The trail starts off on a decommissioned logging road, then descends fairly gently through an older plantation.
+The trail tread steepens abruptly a little over a mile from the trailhead as it enters sparse forest cover over the earthflow.
+Many standing trees are tipped in a variety of directions in response to this slow-motion phenomenon creating a funhouse version of a forest.
 Deep-seated earthflows typically move at nearly imperceptible rates, ranging from fractions of an inch to a few inches per year, enough to tilt trees but not topple them immediately.
-The jumbled and hummocky surface of the ground provides an additional indicator of earthflow activity and causes the trail to follow an uneven course.
+One large tree by the trail is actually pulling apart vertically as the earth does the splits.
+The jumbled and hummocky surface of the ground provides an additional indicator of earthflow activity, and causes the trail to follow an uneven course.
 Upon close inspection, some of the apparently dry stream drainages turn out to be tension cracks between portions of the ground moving at different rates.

 The top of the earthflow can be seen from some distant locations as a rock scarp face along a geologic discontinuity between hard rock along the ridgeline and the landslide below.
-A look at the map reveals that the landslide has gradually pushed Dickey Creek to the east, feeding the stream with sediment and trees as the toe of the slide erodes during high stream flows.
+The scarp face lies to the northeast of Pasola Mountain and can easily be seen from Google Earth or other sources of aerial imagery.
+A look at a topographic map reveals that the landslide has gradually pushed Dickey Creek to the east, feeding the stream with sediment and trees as the toe of the slide erodes during high stream flows.

 The trail briefly climbs around a rock outcrop about 3 miles from the trailhead, and then drops down to a final patch of old growth before reaching a bridgeless crossing of Dickey Creek.
-The stream crossing marks an excellent lunch spot and a sensible turnaround point for most day hikers.
-For more adventurous hikers, the trail continues across the stream, turning steeply uphill through mostly burned forest on a tack toward Big Slide Lake and multiple trail junctions on the distant ridgeline.
+The stream crossing marks an excellent break spot and a sensible turnaround point for most day hikers.
+For more adventurous hikers, the trail continues across the stream, turning steeply uphill through forest burned by the Bull Complex (2021) on a tack toward Big Slide Lake and multiple trail junctions on the distant ridgeline.

 30 Years of Change